twobulls/easy-genomics/README.md

 and edit the Shared and Back-End settings for your deployment environment.

-   For convenience, the `easy-genomics.yaml` configuration file can support multiple configurations, but each will require a unique identifier for the collection of configuration settings.
+   For convenience, the `easy-genomics.yaml` configuration file can support multiple configurations, but each will require a Unique Identifier for the collection of configuration settings.
 The example below illustrates the `dev` and `prod` configuration settings.

    ```